hectorm/hblock/README.md

 hBlock is available in various package managers.
 Please check the [PACKAGES.md](./PACKAGES.md) file for an up-to-date list.

-The latest available version can also be installed manually by running the following command:
+The latest available version can also be installed manually by running the following commands:

 ```sh
 curl -o /tmp/hblock 'https://raw.githubusercontent.com/hectorm/hblock/v2.1.7/hblock' \